thoughtsynapse/ImageCompressionAPI/README.md

 ## How to use

 #### POST Request, No GET
-:exclamation: It receives all parameters in POST request.
+:exclamation: It receives all parameters in a POST request.
 :exclamation: You can choose one image at a time with ```inImg=IMAGEFILE```

 #### Compression Type
-:exclamation: By Default image cpmpression type is lossy.
+:exclamation: By Default image compression type is lossy.
 :exclamation: You can choose lossless compression with ```isLossy=false```

 #### Compression Quality